dford-avb/dford-avb.github.io/_includes/config/es-elasticsearch-magento.md

 ### Reindexing catalog search and refreshing the full page cache {#es-reindex}

-After you change Magento's Elasticsearch configuration, you must reindex the catalog search index and refresh the full page cache using the Admin or command line.
+After you change Openmage's Elasticsearch configuration, you must reindex the catalog search index and refresh the full page cache using the Admin or command line.

 To refresh the cache using the Admin: